-When you try to enable Storage Spaces Direct or you try to add a Windows Server 2019 server to an existing Storage Spaces Direct cluster, the following event is logged in the event log:
+When you try to enable Storage Spaces Direct or you try to add a Windows Server, version 1903 or a Windows Server 2019 server to an existing Storage Spaces Direct cluster, the following event is logged in the event log:

 Event Log: System